A free walking tour in Madrid you can just do by yourself

 Visit Madrid’s cathedral: Catedral de la Almudena

-The Cathedral of Almudena is right across the Royal Palace on the Plaza de Armería.
+The Cathedral of Almudena is right across from the Royal Palace on the Plaza de Armería.
 It is named after the Virgen of Almudena, who is the patron saint of Madrid.
 You can enter the cathedral for free, but you are asked to leave a small donation.
 I would invite you to sit down for a couple of minutes at the stairs of the cathedral to take in the beautiful view of the Royal Palace.
 Take a break and enjoy the street performers at this plaza.

 Check out the stunning views at Mirador de la Cornisa del Palacio Real